 Counsel must use the lectern.
-Counsel should not consume jury time drawing or writing; all demonstrative aids must be prepared fully in advance of the day's trial session.
-Counsel should not ask witnesses to draw charts or diagrams or ask the Court's permission for a witness to do so.
-When appropriate, the Court will establish and enforce time limits for all phases of trial, including opening statements, closing arguments, and the examination of witnesses.
+Counsel should not consume jury time by writing out words and drawing charts or diagrams.
+All such aids must be prepared in advance.
+When appropriate, the court will establish and enforce time limits for all phases of trial, including opening statements, closing arguments, and the examination of witnesses.